 An easy way to let your specialty shine is by maintaining an online presence.
 Make your area of expertise the focus of online social media profiles, your professional website, and any blogs or articles that you write.

 In order to join the conversation, you have to find it first.
 Once you start looking, you may be surprised at how many different conversations are happening online that relate to your area of expertise.

 If you’re not sure where to begin, start by thinking about the key terminology associated with your line of work.
-Search on Twitter, forums, or Facebook for conversations or hashtags that involve these terms.
+Search on Twitter, LinkedIn, or Facebook for conversations or hashtags that involve these terms.
 Then, look at the people having these conversations.
 Follow individuals you think speak credibly about your interests, and, when you feel it is appropriate, add your voice to the mix.